rhetr/surplus/README.md

 ###plugins
 * figure out how to get information from plugins

-###programming structure
-* use QListView instead of QGraphicsView

 KNOWN ISSUES
 ------------
-* select box behavior resets if you unfocus&refocus window
+* if you use the arrow keys down to a file and then click it, it doesn't trigger the first time
 * waveforms take a while to load and slow down everything
 * peak files are big